phpredis/phpredis/README.markdown

 ### rpoplpush (redis >= 1.1)
 -----
-Pops a value from the tail of a list, and pushes it to the front of another list.
+_**Description**_: Pops a value from the tail of a list, and pushes it to the front of another list.
 Also return this value.

 ##### *Parameters*
 *Key*: srckey